If you have a question that you do not see answered here please feel free to email me with it.

 Q. Who do you use for a web host and what should I be looking for?

-A. As the website has grown, so has my hosting requirements and as such I have changed host no less than three times.
+A. As the website has grown, so has my hosting requirements and as such I have changed host no less than four times.
 The three biggest things you need to look for, particularly if you are going to host videos, are storage space, bandwidth, and connection speed or throughput.
 Bandwidth is measured in GB and it is the amount of data that is transferred from your site.
 Most Web hosting services give you a monthly allocation as part of your service package.
 Go over your allocation and you can pay some nasty overages.
 A bunch of storage and bandwidth will do you know good if the data connection from the server to the Internet is tiny.
 There is only so much water you can get through a garden hose compared to fire hose.
 Storage and Bandwidth have gotten so cheap now you can get some great deals if you pay for web hosting a year at a pop.
 I currently have my content spread over two servers but I will eventually move everything to my ix-webhosting.com server which I have been extremely happy with.
 I have 300GB of storage and a monthly allocation of 1,500GB of bandwidth.
 If you would like to see what see what their current offers are click the icon to the right.

-Q. Why not use You-Tube for videos?
+Q. Why not use You-Tube or Vimeo for videos?

 Q. What kind of Helmet Camera do you use?